-There are quite a few frogs that are suitable for small spaces.
+There are quite a few frogs and toads that are suitable for small spaces.
 Dwarf clawed frogs are very small and completely aquatic, so a small (but not too small) aquarium set up suits them fine.
 American green tree frogs are small and can do well in a 10-gallon terrestrial type tank, though being tree frogs a tall tank is preferred.
 Leopard frogs and oriental fire bellied toads are both semi-aquatic and can live in a 10-gallon tank.
 And, despite their large size, pacman frogs are pretty sedentary and can also do fine in a 10-gallon tank.

 08 of 10

-These are also definitely non-traditional pets, but they can live in quite a small tank and are quite fascinating.
+Giant African Millipedes are also definitely non-traditional pets, but they can live in quite a small tank and are quite fascinating.
 Make sure they are legal where you live, though.Continue to 9 of 10 below.

 09 of 10